far-east-signal/far-east-signal/README.md

 MIT License

+Listen carefully.
+A signal is not created.
+It arrives.

 Copyright (c) 2025 Far-East Signal Project

 Permission is hereby granted, free of charge, to any person obtaining a copy